 I’ve only had this product for a week but I’m really enjoying it already.
 I’m such a fan of everything else in this range, including the toner and moisturiser, so I had no doubts this would impress me too.
 It simply smells delicious and has a yoghurt-like texture that’s unusual for a clay mask.
 I think the big bonus of this mask is that it’s made not only to tighten your pores but to keep your skin hydrated.
 You can feel the difference as soon as you put it on; it’s cooling and never fully dries within the five minutes.
 With other clay masks, my skin becomes mildly irritated and can’t move by the time I wash the mask off.
 With this, my skin instantly feels soft.

-This has got to be one of the quickest masks you can do, with just a two-to-five-minute time frame.
+This has got to be one of the quickest facials in Singapore you can do, with just a two-to-five-minute time frame.
 But that’s because it’s packed with loads of goodies like BHA and PHA, blueberry seed powder and hyaluronic acid.
 I do love a chemical exfoliate and the results I’ve had so far are really promising.
 I can’t wait to use it more on blackheads and dry skin.

 If you need any more assurance, the product has a 4.5 rating on Sephora – how’s that for a glowing review?